GlyphWeaver: Unlocking Glyph Design Creativity with Uniform Glyph DSL and AI: Introduction

 These three components work together in a coupled workflow: users interact with the system through the multimodal interface, expressing their design intentions via natural language or direct manipulation; the operation management mechanism interprets these inputs and translates them into predefined atomic operations; these operations are then applied to the GDSL to construct or modify the glyphs.
 This integrated workflow ensures that \toolname{} effectively balances expressive flexibility and minimal development effort.
-Compared to traditional programming methods, \toolname{} significantly reduces the time and effort required for creating expressive glyph visualizations while ensuring human control.
-We conducted a case study and user interviews to evaluate \toolname{}'s effectiveness in enabling designers to interactively create flexible glyph visualizations with minimum efforts.
-The contributions of this work are as follows: \begin{itemize} \item We propose \toolname{}, a novel interactive system to help designers efficiently construct flexible glyph visualizations, which consists of a glyph domain-specific language (GDSL), a GDSL operation management mechanism, and a multimodal interaction interface; \item We evaluate \toolname{} through a case study and in-depth user interviews with 13 expert users, which demonstrate its effectiveness in significantly lowering the barrier of creating expressive glyph visualizations.
+Compared to traditional programming methods, \toolname{} reduces the time and effort required for creating expressive glyph visualizations while ensuring human control.